A moment-matching metric for latent variable generative models: MEGA For Regularization

 As we previously mentioned, based on the principle of Goodhart's Law, we proposed to use the proposed metrics 1MEGA-F and 2MEGA-F to compare complex LVGMs such as IAF-VAEs \cite{kingma16} or NVAEs\cite{vahdat20}.
 In section \ref{rewo} we discussed some issues with the likelihood as an evaluation metric in some special cases.
 Additionally, it is unfair to use likelihood as a metric to compare two models when one is trained using a likelihood approach and the other is not.

-However, if this metric has some merit when comparing model, why could we not simply included in the optimization process ?
-In this section we address the effect of incorporating MEGA as part of the optimization process.
+However, if this metric has some merit when comparing models, can we use it for model selection and can we directly integrate it in the optimization process ?
+We answer these questions in this section.

-Because the likelihood and the moments reflect different aspects of the distribution $p(\x)$ then incorporating MEGA as part of the optimization process for models trained by maximum likelihood acts as regularization.
+Because the likelihood and the moments reflect different aspects of the distribution $p(\bx)$ then incorporating MEGA as part of the optimization process for models trained by maximum likelihood acts as regularization.

 This is easy to see for models with Gaussian emission distribution such as GMMs and VAEs.
-To simplify the explanation we will focus on the GMM case for now.
-When fitting a single Gaussian distribution with maximum likelihood, we set its parameters $\mu$ and $\sigma$ to the data mean and the data standard error and thus a single Gaussian performs very well according to MEGAs.
-As we increase the number of components $k$ in a GMM, we increase its likelihood but we also increase its MEGA.
+When fitting a single Gaussian distribution with maximum likelihood, we set its parameters $\mu$ and $\sigma$ to the data mean and the data standard error and thus a single Gaussian performs very well according to the MEGAs.
+As we increase the number of components $K$ in a GMM, we increase its likelihood but we also increase its MEGA.
 This means that we can use the MEGA as a model selection (or regularization metric) to fit GMM in place of alternatives such as AIC and BIC in order to get a model that balances likelihood and moment matching.

 One way to do so is to select the model that maximizes: